-For notifications of SAUE in diagnostic imaging and nuclear medicine, the SoR recommends the use of the CIB reporting template36 and coding taxonomy37 alongside the helpful guide Learning from ionising radiation dose errors, adverse events and near misses in UK clinical imaging departments: Working party user guidance35.
-For radiotherapy and nuclear medicine incidents, the SoR recommends using the taxonomies from TSR9 alongside the document Development of Learning from Radiotherapy Errors58.
+For notifications of SAUE in diagnostic imaging and nuclear medicine, the SoR recommends the use of the CIB coding taxonomy38 alongside the helpful guide User guidance and application of the national taxonomy for incident learning in clinical imaging, MRI and nuclear medicine37.
+For radiotherapy and nuclear medicine incidents, the SoR recommends using the taxonomies from TSR11 alongside the document Development of learning from radiotherapy errors59.

 With the ever-increasing demands on the radiographic workforce it can be challenging to pause and reflect, and time consuming to analyse incidents and identify effective learning points.
 Learning should be communicated and implemented, and the impact on patient outcomes should be measured.
-Adopting a Safety II approach^{21,45} by retraining habits and redesigning processes in order to be more aware of the reasons behind what works well, to be more enquiring when something feels wrong and more alert to specific risks of something going wrong, could be considered a proactive and cost-effective approach.
+Adopting a Safety II approach^{23,46} by retraining habits and redesigning processes in order to be more aware of the reasons behind what works well, to be more enquiring when something feels wrong and more alert to specific risks of something going wrong, could be considered a proactive and cost-effective approach.
 Cost being defined here as a measure of the emotional and physical harm to patients and staff following an error.
 Good practice for a Safety II culture includes: